BarryGon911/AI-Mastery-Bootcamp-Complete-Guide-with-1000-Projects/README.md

 # 🧠 What You Will Learn

-Below are the **ten core competencies** you will master, presented in a clean, production-ready Markdown format.

 ---
 ## 🧩 What You Will Learn

 - **Master Python for Artificial Intelligence:** Write efficient Python code, essential for AI and ML programming tasks.